2019 CST December Graduation

 Do you have a guest with special needs?

 There will be accessible seats if one or more of your guests uses a wheelchair or walker.
-McGonigle Hall is wheelchair accessible, and there will be staff members at the accessible entrances available to assist your guests in finding accessible seats.
+McGonigle Hall and Temple Performing Arts Center is wheelchair accessible, and there will be staff members at the accessible entrances available to assist your guests in finding accessible seats.
 Because of the layout of the wheelchair accessible seating at our venue, guests in wheelchairs will be limited to three able-bodied companions next to their seat.
 Unfortunately, the rest of the party will be seated elsewhere.

 The wheelchair accessible entrance to McGonigle Hall is on the north side of the building (closest to Pollet Walk).
 If you have guests with mobility issues, you will be able to drop them off on Broad Street near the ramp just past the 15th Street Lot (ie, near the Pollet Walk crosswalk across Broad Street).
 There is a ramp from the Broad Street sidewalk on that side of the building that goes right into the side entrance of McGonigle Hall, which is very close to the wheelchair seating.